aalamri-stat6250/course-questions-wiki/week-09/README.md

 - Question (mcardoso3-stat6250):  What other variables can be used in a DO loop statement aside from Year?
 - Question (lzhao4−stat6250): How the DO loop executes in the DATA step?
 - Question (cyuan10-stat6250): What if we used DO UNTIL instead?
 Would the stored YEAR be different?
+ - Question (aalamri−stat6250): How does the result differ with and without using the "UNTIL" option in the DO loop?

 [Course Textbook Chapter 14, Problem 5]